CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/README.md

 The `galpy` and `rebound` packages have active user communities and there are many examples and guides to help you explore these powerful programs on your own.

-Supplementary exercises for students using `galpy` and `rebound` are being contemplated and will be released later when developed.
+Supplementary exercises for students using `galpy` and `rebound` are being contemplated and may be released later on this repository.

 ## Downloads